Overview

 Texture maps are commonly referred to as “map”, “skin”, “atlas” or “trim sheet”.

 These textures are for the PBR metallic workflow.
 This texture workflow has replaced the outdated specular workflow.
-The specular workflow should not be used however when using materials one can still come across this outdated workflow, so it isn’t bad to know how it works, it also is quite easy to convert a specular workflow material to a metallic workflow material.
+The specular workflow shouldn’t be used however when using materials one can still come across this outdated workflow, so it isn’t bad to know how it works, it also is quite easy to convert a specular workflow material to a metallic workflow material.

 • Amazing breakdown of all the map types by Marmoset here